Russian court postpones hearing in whistleblower's case

 Magnitsky was 37 when he died after 358 days in jail on suspicion of tax evasion and fraud, during which he said he was denied treatment as his health declined.

 Russian authorities said Magnitsky died of a heart attack.
-But his former employer, investment fund Hermitage Capital, says he was killed because he was investigating a $230 million theft by law enforcement and tax officials.
+But his former employer, investment fund Hermitage Capital, says he was killed because he was investigating a $230 million (146 million pounds) theft by law enforcement and tax officials.

 (Reporting by Thomas Grove, Editing by Timothy Heiortage)